python/cpython/Doc/c-api/arg.rst

 ``S`` (:class:`bytes`) [PyBytesObject \*]
    Requires that the Python object is a :class:`bytes` object, without attempting any conversion.
 Raises :exc:`TypeError` if the object is not a bytes object.
-The C variable may also be declared as :ctype:`PyObject\*`.
+The C variable may also be declared as :c:type:`PyObject\*`.

 ``Y`` (:class:`bytearray`) [PyByteArrayObject \*]
    Requires that the Python object is a :class:`bytearray` object, without attempting any conversion.
 Raises :exc:`TypeError` if the object is not a :class:`bytearray` object.
-The C variable may also be declared as :ctype:`PyObject\*`.
+The C variable may also be declared as :c:type:`PyObject\*`.

 ``u`` (:class:`str`) [Py_UNICODE \*]
    Convert a Python Unicode object to a C pointer to a NUL-terminated buffer of Unicode characters.
-You must pass the address of a :ctype:`Py_UNICODE` pointer variable, which will be filled with the pointer to an existing Unicode buffer.
-Please note that the width of a :ctype:`Py_UNICODE` character depends on compilation options (it is either 16 or 32 bits).
+You must pass the address of a :c:type:`Py_UNICODE` pointer variable, which will be filled with the pointer to an existing Unicode buffer.
+Please note that the width of a :c:type:`Py_UNICODE` character depends on compilation options (it is either 16 or 32 bits).
    The Python string must not contain embedded NUL characters; if it does, a :exc:`TypeError` exception is raised.